 During the interview, try to imagine there are no cameras, no lights, and no one else but you and the interviewee.
 Remember that great conversation you were absorbed in at a table in a restaurant?
 You probably stopped paying attention to the servers rushing around, the clanking of dishes, the sharp conversational sounds and occasional laughter of people at other tables, the color of the carpet, or the lighting fixtures.
 You were focused.
 You’ll want and need that focus now.
 You need them to get to the heart of why they believe in your company, your product, or your service on camera.

 And remember, some of the best content produced was off-script, ad-libbed, and improvised.
 For example, the infamous scene – Raiders of the Lost Ark, Sword Vs. Gun – was wholly unscripted and came about due to Harrison Ford’s bout with dysentery on set.
 He even discusses this in a Reddit AMA.

 Does your company have a system for capturing reviews after a sale?
 Whether your company sells products, services, or even subscriptions, determine the most optimal time in the sales cycle to approach a client about “leaving a review” on camera.

-Research all of your client base to reveal when this target timing might occur.
-Prepare your annual marketing budget to produce content to be filmed at these ideal times.
+Research your client base to reveal when this target timing might occur.
+Prepare your annual marketing budget to produce content filmed at these ideal times.
 Get estimated production timeframes from your chosen media production company, and build this into your content calendar.
 This will enable you to have fresh content throughout the year.
 More recent reviews will also tend to lend more credibility to the viewer.